 (fb) any transitional matter arising out of the amendments made to this Act by the Petroleum Legislation Amendment and Repeal Act 2005;

-(g) all matters that by this Act are required or permitted to be prescribed or are necessary or convenient to be prescribed for carrying out or giving effect to this Act and for the due administration thereof.
+(g) all matters that by this Act are required or permitted to be prescribed or are necessary or convenient to be prescribed for carrying out or giving effect to this Act and for the due administration of it.

+(1AA) Without limiting subsection (1), the regulations may make provision for or in relation to the following —

+(a) the giving of a document required or permitted to be given under this Act (including the giving of the document by electronic means);

+(b) the time at which the document is taken to have been given;

+(c) the means of satisfying a requirement under this Act in relation to a document in writing (for example, a requirement that the original of a document be given or that a document be signed) if the document is given by electronic means.

+(1AB) Subsection (1AA) applies to a requirement or permission to give a document whether the expression “give”, “send” or “serve”, or any other similar word or expression, is used.

 (1a) The regulations may make provision in relation to a matter by applying, adopting or incorporating, with or without modification, a code of practice or standard contained in an instrument (including an instrument issued or made outside Australia), as in force or existing at the time when the regulations take effect or as in force or existing from time to time, being a code of practice or standard that is relevant to that matter.

 (1b) The regulations may prohibit the doing of an act or thing either unconditionally or subject to conditions, including conditions requiring the grant, as prescribed by the regulations, of the consent or approval of a person specified in the regulations.

-(1c) The regulations under this section may adopt or apply, with or without modification, any regulation made under the Petroleum and Geothermal Energy Resources Act 1967, the Petroleum (Submerged Lands) Act 1982 or the Commonwealth Act as defined in that Act, that is in force or existing at the time when the regulations under this section take effect or as in force or existing from time to time.
+(1c) The regulations under this section may adopt or apply, with or without modification, any regulation made under the Petroleum, Geothermal Energy and Greenhouse Gas Storage Act 1967, the Petroleum and Greenhouse Gas Storage (Submerged Lands) Act 1982 or the Offshore Petroleum and Greenhouse Gas Storage Act 2006 (Commonwealth), that is in force or existing at the time when the regulations under this section take effect or as in force or existing from time to time.

 (2) The regulations may provide, in respect of an offence against the regulations, for the imposition of —